RedwoodJS 4

 00:33:18 - Dom Saadi

 So the API is actually pretty simple.
 There's not much to it.
 There's a decoder you have to implement.
-So redwood has like JWT based authentication and every GraphQL request will have a bearer token.
+Redwood has JWT-based authentication, and every GraphQL request will have a bearer token.
 And then if you go to the graphql.ts file, it should be on the API side.
-We'll see.
-There's a.
-Yeah, okay.
-In this case it didn't make it for you because it's custom, but we would have to make a decoder just like how do I decode the jwt?
-Like what do you want me to do?
-Like pretty simple.
-Okay, but we can do that later.
-Like.
-Well actually most of the logic is actually on the website because there's a lot of hooks you have to define.
-You want to go to the auth TSX file on the website, it would be.
-Yeah, that one I guess.
-Not tsx.
+In this case it didn't make it for you because it's custom, but we would have to make a decoder, like, how do I decode the JWT?
+What do you want me to do?
+Pretty simple.
+But we can do that later.
+Actually, most of the logic is on the website because there's a lot of hooks you have to define.
+You want to go to the auth.ts file on the website.
+Yeah, that one, I guess, not tsx.

 00:34:16 - Nick Taylor